Top 13 Hiking Trails in Halifax

 Crowbar Lake Hiking Trails, located in the Porters Lake area, offer a network of challenging trails through stunning wilderness.
 Spanning over 16 kilometres, these trails wind through dense forests, along sparkling lakes, and over rugged terrain.
 The trails are well-marked and provide a true backcountry experience, with opportunities for hiking, bird watching, and wildlife spotting.
 Hikers can explore various loops and enjoy the serene beauty of the surrounding landscape, including views of pristine lakes, rocky outcrops, and lush vegetation.
 The Crowbar Lake Hiking Trails are perfect for experienced hikers looking for a remote and immersive nature experience.

-This trail is a 40 minutes drive from the city.
+This trail is a 40-minute drive from the city.

 Looking for more?
 Halifax Waterfront Boardwalk might not be a traditional hike, but this waterfront path is perfect for a leisurely stroll with stunning views of the harbour, shops, and eateries.